-Summary of reconciliation of quarterly statements of current assets filed by the Company with Banks are as below (₹ in Crore)
+Summary of reconciliation of quarterly statements of current assets filed by the Company with Banks are as below:-

-Inventory and Inventory and Trade receivables Quarter Name of the Bank Amount as per books of accounts Amount as reported in Quarterly return/statement Difference Jun 21 SBI Bank / Union Bank / Central bank 1,725.29 1,714.98 (10.31) Jun 20 SBI Bank / Union Bank / Central bank 1,490.87 1,561.05 70.18 Sep 20 SBI Bank / Union Bank / Central bank 1,427.97 1,488.83 60.86 Dec 20 SBI Bank / Union Bank / Central bank 1,299.75 1,310.11 10.36
+Inventory and Trade receivables Quarter Name of the Bank Amount as per books of accounts Amount as reported in Quarterly return/ statement Difference Jun 21 SBI Bank / Union Bank / Central bank 1,725.29 1,714.98 -10.31

+Note:-

-Note: The variance is on certain Quarter end adjustments made after the date of filing of returns with the banks.
-The differences for the period ended 31st March, 2021, 30th September, 2021, 31st December, 2021 and 31st March, 2022 are not considered material with reference to the size and nature of business operations of the Company. " Includes receivable on sale of land related to the real estate segment."
+The variance is on certain Quarter end adjustments made after the date of filing of returns with the banks.
+The differences for the period ended 30 September 2021, 31 December 2021, 31st March 2022, are not considered material with reference to the size and nature of business operations of the Company and there are no variances identified for the period ended 30th June 2022, 30th September 2022, 31st December 2022 and 31st March 2023.